 Within the ICT mega category there are 4 key categories of expenditure:

 - ICT services

-These categories can be further broken down into sub categories and it is at this level that departments who have notable expertise and a significant procurement capability in a specific sub category will be encouraged to be the sub category lead for whole of government.
-An example would be the Department of Education being the Hardware sub category lead for personal computers under their End User Computing arrangement (DETSOA 84891).
+These categories can be further broken down into sub-categories and it is at this level that departments who have notable expertise and a significant procurement capability in a specific sub-category will be encouraged to be the sub-category lead for whole of government.
+E.g. The Department of Education is the Hardware sub-category lead for personal computers under their End User Computing arrangement (DETSOA 84891).

 For more information on the Category Management Framework, contact email@example.com

 For more information on the ICT Category Management Strategy 2020, contact ICTstrategicsourcing@qld.gov.au

 The QGEA policy and associated standards cover a range of subjects relevant to the development of tender specifications through to the development and implementation of ICT systems and databases.
 Current QGEA policies can be viewed at the QGEA website.

 Relevant policies include:

 ICT industry development